New Hampshire was one of the first thirteen colonies and the 9th to ratify the U.S. Constitution.

-There are at least ten ghost towns in New Hampshire.
-There are multiple lists with varying numbers, but the total count is still incomplete.
+There are at least 10 ghost towns in New Hampshire.
+Multiple lists have varying numbers, but the total count is still incomplete.

 Separating from Massachusetts in 1680, it carved the way for the small state of New Hampshire on the map.
 As the 9th state to ratify the U.S. Constitution, New Hampshire entered statehood on January 5, 1776, and made history again when it was the first state to implement its own state constitution.
 Before the name change to New Hampshire, the state was known as North Virginia.

 Jonathan Warner was granted the township of Kilkenny in Coos County on June 4, 1774.
 By 1840, Kilkenny had 19 residents.
 Boundaries of Kilkenny land were adjusted and changed throughout the years, including parts of Jefferson Highland, Lancaster, Mount Waumbek, Pliny Mountain, and other uninhabited areas.
 The extensions of the boundaries are known as Kilkenny Additions.

 A topographic map from 1935 shows where the Upper Ammonoosuc Trail crossed Kilkenny along Priscilla Brook, but that trail is believed to have changed names to the Priscilla Brook Trail as detailed in later printed New Hampshire trail maps.

 The once-full Willard Bowl north of Mount Waumbek was drained and planned to be used as a ski area in 1971 when former governor Hugh Gregg owned the land.
 By 1935, the railroad tracks that went through the township were gone.

 Hidden in the middle of the White Mountain National Forest, a town has been abandoned for over sixty years.
 Named after Samuel Livermore, Livermore, New Hampshire, was established by two brothers in 1876.
 The Saunders brothers founded the logging town to eventually include a mill, railroad, store, school, and housing for inhabitants.